x86txt/portfolio/proposals/cyware/README.md

 If we have customers who want a more "white-glove" approach, there is an opportunity to build out a 'Professional Services' group within Cyware that can handle that and potentially several other offerings.
 See the [Value Adds](#value-adds) section for more on this.

+### Cyware Perspective

 [<< Return](./README.md#maintenance)

 ## 4. Support

+### Standard

+### White Glove

 By going with two well known packaging solutions - OVA and container - the bulk of the support burden will be in the up-front generation of a comprehensive knowledge base.
 However, this can be built-out concurrently with the provisioning and deployment of our testing environment to make better use of our staff's time.

+For building the knowledgebase, I would recommend GitBook.
+They utilize a git-like collaboration flow and provide hosting as part of the package, offloading that responsibility from the Cyware staff.
+If Cyware has an existing tool for public documentation, I would recommend we utilize that to avoid duplication of effort keep our support posture presented in a more unified manner to our customers.

 Since we are including an observability stack, if we are contacted with issues we can have customers send us exactly the information we need, which will greatly speed MTTR (Mean Time to Resolution).
 For example, we can ask the customer to send us a screenshot of a particular dashboard, to export a subset or even an entire set of logs, or open a screen-sharing session so we can see the environment directly.